What is Blockchain and How Does It Work?

 The invention of Bitcoin in 2008 propelled a technological innovation.
 Blockchain technology, the reason behind the success of Bitcoin, is one of the most explored technological solutions of this century.
 Although it was invented in 1991, blockchain technology first gained significance with the development of Bitcoin.

 In the aftermath of the 2008 financial crisis, Bitcoin became an alternative to the existing financial ecosystem.
 More than a decade later, researchers continue to explore blockchain technology for a multitude of domains across numerous industries.
 Per a report by the World Economic Forum, around 10% of the global GDP will rest on blockchain technology by 2025.

 In this “blockchain technology explained” guide, we seek to understand blockchain technology, its key principles, and how it works.

 Why Blockchain Matters?

-Blockchain Explained: What is Blockchain Technology?
+Blockchain Explained: What Is Blockchain Technology?

 Features of Blockchain Technology

-- Time-stamp – Each piece of information or document is time-stamped when it was added to the ledger.
+- Time-Stamp – Each piece of information or document is time-stamped when it was added to the ledger.

-The Bitcoin ledger is transparent and any node can view these transactions.
-Each transaction, irrespective of its duration, can be traced through its blockchain.
-All the transactions are conducted in real time and subsequently the data is updated on the blockchain ledger.
-Furthermore, a transaction once conducted cannot be reversed as the blockchain is immutable.
+In addition, the Bitcoin ledger is transparent, so any node can view these transactions.
+Each transaction, irrespective of its duration, can be traced back to its origin through its blockchain.
+Likewise, all transactions are conducted and updated on the blockchain ledger in real-time.
+Furthermore, a completed transaction cannot be reversed because the blockchain is immutable.